 “The idea of the Oenotrians as a wide-spread cultural entity occupying most of what was to become Magna Graecia is traceable at least in part to Dionysius of Halicarnassus (I, 12-13), who, citing Atiochus of Syracuse and Pherecydes of Athens, comes to the conclusion that the Oenotrians were the ancestors of most of the indigenous Italic peoples encountered by the Greeks, having arrived in Italy from Arcadia under the leadership of Oenotros an unspecified number of generations before the Trojan War.”

 Regardless of where these people originated, they had a long history of contact with the Greeks, and would have been aware of their religious beliefs and traditions before the arrival of the Achaean settlers at the end of the 8th century BCE.
-Thus, when the Greeks did make it to Southern Italy to establish themselves permanently, the immediate construction of sanctuaries served to effectively notify the indigenous population that the Greek divinities had authority over the area.
+Thus, when the Greeks did make it to Southern Italy to establish themselves permanently, the immediate construction of sanctuaries served to effectively notify the indigenous population that the Greek divinities had assumed authority over the area.

-Another way in which the Achaean sanctuaries of Southern Italy differed from the mainland the adopt of indigenous traditions in regards to architecture and cult practice.
+Another way in which the Achaean sanctuaries of Southern Italy differed from the mainland was in the adoption of indigenous traditions in regards to architecture and cult practice.
 At some of the major extraurban sanctuaries, certain Greek divinities took on strange characteristics that separated them from the gods represented in the Peloponnese, and at other Southern Italian colonies.
-Certain aspects of the cultic traditions of the indigenous populations also mingled with the ritual activities of the Greeks, the Sanctuary of Athena at Francavilla Maritima outside of Sybaris.
-By doing this, the Greeks were furthering their attempt to ensure indigenous populations, them that they had a significant place in the newly established colony.
+Certain aspects of the cultic traditions of the indigenous populations also mingled with the ritual activities of the Greeks, as in the case of the Sanctuary of Athena at Francavilla Maritima outside of Sybaris.
+By doing this, the Greeks were furthering their attempt to ensure order among the indigenous populations, assuring them that they had a significant place in the newly established colony.
 This ensured internal stability for the most part, as the Greeks were clearly making an effort to not push out the initial settlers of the area, but to integrate them into their own culture instead.

 Last, but certainly not least, the sanctuaries constructed in the nonurban areas played a significant role in the cultural significance of the Achaean colonies.
 Valued for their ability to connect the people with the urban area, sanctuaries were an effective demonstration of Greek cultural values and traditions in the territory of the young apoikiai.
 Southern Italy lacked the same cultural unity that was prevalent on the mainland.
-In response, the colonies employed sanctuaries to fill the void that was created by their lack of mythic history, a platform for the colonists to establish their own foundation legends.
-For example, the landing of Jason of the Argonauts at the later location of the sanctuary consecrated to Hera at Foce del Sele provided legitimacy for the , as it was proof that the Greeks had landed in the area beforehand.
+In response, the colonies employed sanctuaries to fill the void that was created by their lack of mythic history, providing a platform for the colonists to establish their own foundation legends.
+For example, the landing of Jason of the Argonauts at the later location of the sanctuary consecrated to Hera at Foce del Sele provided legitimacy for the settlement, as it was proof that the Greeks had landed in the area beforehand.
 Also, receiving instruction from the oracle at Delphi before travelling to Southern Italy gave the Achaean expeditions legitimacy.
-By constructing sanctuaries at the locations of mythical events and locations set by the will of the gods, the provided the physical spaces with sacred authenticity.
-Although their cultural traditions experience a shift after the Achaeans established their colonies in Southern Italy, at the end of the day they were still Greek, and they still saw the value in solidifying connections to the mythical history of their homeland sanctuary construction was an effective way to do that.
+By constructing sanctuaries at the locations of mythical events and locations set by the will of the gods, the Achaean settlers provided the physical spaces with sacred authenticity.
+Although their cultural traditions experience a shift after the Achaeans established their colonies in Southern Italy, at the end of the day they were still Greek, and they still saw the value in solidifying connections to the mythical history of their homeland; sanctuary construction was an effective way to do that.